SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 > cf restage myApp
 ```

-Once you have the service bound to the application, the config server settings will become available and be setup in `VCAP_SERVICES`.
+Once the service is bound to the application, the config server settings will be available and be setup in `VCAP_SERVICES`.

 Then when you push the application, the Steeltoe provider will take the settings from the service binding and merge those settings with the settings that you have provided via other configuration mechanisms (e.g. `appsettings.json`).

-If there are any merge conflicts, then the service binding settings will take precedence and will override all others.
+If there are any merge conflicts, the last provider added to the Configuration will take precedence and override all others.

 ### 2.2.5 Access Configuration Data